Veg Kurma Recipe (Hotel Style Vegetable Korma)

 Preparation

 • Rinse and soak cauliflower florets in hot water for 15 to 20 minutes.
 This step is optional and only to get rid of any insects or worms in the cauliflower.
-After blanching the cauliflower, drain them and set aside.
+After blanching the cauliflower, strain them and set aside.

 • Rinse, peel and chop the rest of the vegetables.